Cerebrospinal Fluid Rhinorrhea Quiz

 Developed by doctors.

-Cerebrospinal fluid (CSF) rhinorrhea is a condition where the fluid that surrounds the brain (cerebrospinal fluid) leaks into the nose and sinuses.
-Most common causes include trauma, surgery, birth defects and increased pressure inside the skull and brain tissue.
+Cerebrospinal fluid (CSF) rhinorrhea is a condition where CSF, the fluid surrounding the brain, leaks into the nose and sinuses.
+Common causes include head trauma, sinus or skull base surgery, or increased pressure inside the skull and brain tissue.
+In some cases, the leak is spontaneous and the cause is unknown.
+Headache is a common accompanying symptom.

 • Injury to the head